Behavioral Carry-Over Effect and Power Consideration in Crossover Trials

 \subsection{Efficiency comparison between a crossover and parallel-group design}

 When there is no carry-over effect, i.e., when Assumption \ref{assump: no carry over} holds, it is well known that a crossover design is typically more efficient than a parallel-group one.
-This is because each subject can serve as their own control, which cuts down half the sample size, and the within-subject comparison can further remove the inter-subject variability \citep{jones1989design}.
-In this section, we provide a formal efficiency comparison between a crossover and parallel-group design under Assumption \ref{assump: no carry over}.
+This is because each subject can serve as their own control, which cuts down half the sample size, and the within-subject comparison can further remove the inter-subject variability \citep{jones2014design}.
+Prior work such as \citet[Section 9.2.1]{senn2002time} has provided efficiency comparisons between a crossover and parallel-group design when there is no carry-over effect and under various additional assumptions (e.g., modeling assumptions, time-invariant treatment effect, and normality of data).
+In this section, we provide a more general efficiency comparison which assumes only Assumption \ref{assump: no carry over} and no other assumptions.